9th8/up-to-date-real-world-haskell/10-parsing-a-binary-data-format.md

 Adding a constraint to a type definition is essentially never a good idea.
 It has the effect of forcing you to add type constraints to *every* function that will operate on values of that type.
-Let\'s say that we need a stack data structure that we want to be able to query to see whether its elements obey some ordering.
-Here\'s a naive definition of the data type.
+Let's say that we need a stack data structure that we want to be able to query to see whether its elements obey some ordering.
+Here's a naive definition of the data type.

 :::: captioned-content